Car parked and connected to an electric charging station.

 Since 2013, the government has required mining companies to obtain approval of a rehabilitation and restoration plan before receiving a mining lease.
 Companies must also provide a financial guarantee for the restoration of the entire site.
 Companies must return the sites to satisfactory condition at their own expense once the mining activity is completed.

-Québec is also contributing to the energy transition and the fight against climate change by implementing a number of policies such as a battery sector development strategy This hyperlink will open in a new window. (in French), the Politique de mobilité durable — 2030 (in French) and the 2030 Plan for a Green Economy.
+Québec is also contributing to the energy transition and the fight against climate change by implementing a number of policies such as a battery sector development strategy (in French), the Politique de mobilité durable — 2030 (in French) and the 2030 Plan for a Green Economy.

 Mining activities in partnership with communities